DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 A CRS defines how spatial data, such as maps or geographical features, are represented on a two-dimensional surface.
 The CRS of "WGS 84," typically indicates that the coordinates in the shapefile are based on the World Geodetic System 1984 (WGS 84) reference ellipsoid.
 In this CRS, the units are indeed **in degrees for both latitude and longitude.**

-So in order to be able to generate buffer arounf greenways I need to convert the desired buffer distance in meter to degrees:
+So in order to be able to generate buffer around greenways I need to convert the desired buffer distance in meter to degrees:

         buffer_distance_meters = 80